evanx/mpush-redis/README.md

 Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

+Note that this service will be simplified by removing already-deprecated message monitoring features.
+Those will be available in `mdispatch-redis.`

 ### Related projects

 While this is a standalone utility for a specific requirement, it is inspired by "Redex" framework for Redis-based messaging - <a href="https://github.com/evanx/redex">github.com/evanx/redex</a>.

-This service was mostly implemented in a day (on the weekend), and I plan to implement others in a similar vein, perhaps two per month.
+This service was mostly implemented on a weekend.
+I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.